liuyigh/trialert-docs/docs/README.md

 10. weekly mark, daily mark, user new mark, trial new mark
 11. One field to enter, then display tracked ones below with delete button, and info.
 12. link to trial in tracked table
+13. logo: use mixed color, plsit color, or black and white, stripes

 ### Support or Contact